 There have been many reasons to believe things are looking up: visitor rates are on an upward trend, more establishments are reopening, and plans to welcome foreign tourists later this year are underway.
-A survey by the DOT also places Boracay as the country’s top destination for post-Covid leisure travel.
+A recent survey by the DOT also places Boracay as the country’s top destination for post-Covid leisure travel.
 But with everything that the island has been through, one thing is clear: recovery won’t be as simple as bringing more tourists in.

 “I think the reality has set in that yes, we’ve reopened, but there has to be some change for things to actually work,” says Nowie.
 Beyond protecting the health and safety of locals and visitors, small businesses will also need a serious boost from the government as the island begins to move forward.
 “Kaming small and medium enterprises na partner ng tourism, walang natanggap na tulong in the six months na nag-close,” says Nenette.

 “There has to be an infusion of funding… something like total cancellation of business fees, or maybe taxes for the next few years, for the sector to recover,” Nowie adds.
 “There has to be big leaps, not just little steps like what we’ve been doing [so far].”